|

 to 120 acres.
 The town is largely a creation of the Industrial

-dominating its economy with ownership of mills and coal mines.
+its economy with ownership of mills and coal mines.
+Its growth

-Its growth was considerably enhanced by the opening of the Peak
+was considerably enhanced by the opening of the Peak Forest Canal

 The town was a stronghold of the Chartist Movement and its people

-family were the earliest cotton pioneers in Hyde.
-From 1800,
+were the earliest cotton pioneers in Hyde.
+From 1800, their family

-their family businesses in coal and cotton made them powerful
+businesses in coal and cotton made them powerful and wealthy figures

-mills running and refused to lay workers off, an act which earned
+running and refused to lay workers off, an act which earned him

-him an honoured place amongst local benefactors.
-More recently,
+an honoured place amongst local benefactors.
+More recently, Hyde

-and growth, and is a sought after residential area.
-A local
+and is a sought after residential area.
+A local distinction is

 Mossley